pardot/api-docs/docs/kb/api-version-4/export.md

 * **result**: A collection of exports
     * **total_results**: The total number of results matching the filter.
     * **export**: A collection of exports.
 If there are no results, this property is omitted.
-If there is a single result, this is an object.
-If there are multiple results, this is an array of results.
+If there's a single result, it's an object.
+If there are multiple results, it's an array of results.
         * **id**: The ID of the export.
 This ID is used to check the status of the export.
         * **state**: The state of the export.
 Displays "Waiting" when the export has been queued for processing, "Processing" when the server is working on the export and "Complete" when the export has completed.
 See [Export State](#export-state) enum.
         * **isExpired**: Indicates that the export has expired.
 After an export has expired, this will return `true` and no data associated with the export can be downloaded.